ibm-cloud-docs/account/iam-ver-auth.md

 3. Click **Show accounts**.
 4. Take note of the Authentication setting for each account.
    1. If the account uses MFA for **IBMid users**, work with the [IBMid help desk](https://www.ibm.com/ibmid/myibm/help/us/helpdesk.html){: external} to reset your authentication factors.
-   1. If the account uses MFA for **All users**, you can reset your authentication factors on the Verification methods and authentication factors page.
+   1. If the account uses MFA for **All users**, you can add new authentication factors on the Verification methods and authentication factors page and remove the old ones.